This is my Life

 The course work will allow you to stay current on the latest technology and methods in GIS.
 You’ll earn your first credential — a postbaccalaureate certificate in GIS — after your first year in the master’s program if you have applied to the certificate program through the Graduate School.

-Geospatial Career-Oriented Course Work
+Geospatial Career-Oriented Course Work and Degree Options

 Since developing its first online GIS courses in 1999, Penn State's Department of Geography has expanded its geospatial offerings to more than 30 online courses.
 The courses cover all of the core areas of GIS and geospatial intelligence as well as special emerging topics that include cloud and server GIS, conservation GIS, geospatial database development, LIDAR technology, location intelligence for business and Python programming for GIS.